- Defining The Purpose Of Water Baptism:

 *To add baptism (or any other ritual) as an additional stipulation to believing on Jesus Christ for salvation is equivalent to saying that we must be circumcised to get saved.
 Thus, the "baptismal regeneration" teaching falls into the same category as the Judaizing heresy (Acts 15:1; 23-24).
 Baptism in certain respects corresponds to (but is not equivalent to) circumcision in the Old Testament (Colossians 2:11-12).
 However, circumcision did not save anyone (Romans 4:9-12), even though it was commanded by God (Genesis 17:10-14).
 This indicates that we are not saved by water baptism.
 We are not saved by these rituals because they are works.

-*We even have biblical examples of people who were justified before they were baptized in water: 1.) the Ethiopian Eunuch (Acts 8:35-38); 2.) the Apostle Paul (Acts 9:17-18); 3.)
+*We have biblical examples of people who were saved before they got baptized in water: 1.) the Ethiopian Eunuch (Acts 8:35-38); 2.) the Apostle Paul (Acts 9:17-18); 3.)
 Cornelius (Acts 10:42-48).
 Having heard the message of the gospel, these people had received the Spirit of God prior to getting baptized.
 They placed their trust in Jesus Christ as Savior.
+No one in Scripture is said to be filled with the Holy Spirit, yet unsaved.

 - Baptism By Sprinkling Water: